You are listening to the Sean Hannity Radio Show Podcast.

 Two, they have open carry here in Ohio.

-By the way, I'm a very big pro-second amendment guy.
+By the way, I'm a very big pro-Second Amendment guy.

 I've had it all my adult life in whatever state I've lived in.

-Do you think when the new Black Panther Party is getting permits to open carry weapons, would it be wise in light of what's happened to uh at least temporarily suspend it, knowing that there are people here that want to target cops?
+Do you think when the new Black Panther Party is getting permits to open carry weapons, would it be wise in light of what's happened to at least temporarily suspend it, knowing that there are people here that want to target cops?

-This is a uh, you know, a presidential event.
+This is a presidential event.

-Um, you know, they do listen, you have open carry laws in certain states, but you can't go into the federal building in that state with a gun.
+Listen, you have open carry laws in certain states, but you can't go into the federal building in that state with a gun.

-You can't go into the wheel.
+You can't go into the city.

-It is I mean, for me to get to the convention, I've I have to go blocks away and get wanted and and go through security, then I have to get on a shuttle bus, then I get over to the arena.
+It is, I mean, for me to get to the convention, I have to go blocks away and get bonded and go through security.

-I mean, it's it's that difficult for everybody.
+I mean, it's that difficult for everybody.

 Well, listen, of course, you know, they're doing their job.

-You don't want to make the cops jobs harder though.
+You don't want to make the cops' jobs harder, though.

-You know, you get some lunatic that wants to show, you know, he he's got a weapon, wants to go out the air and protest to demonstrate, he may not have a negative uh, you know, thing in his mind.
+You know, you get some lunatic that wants to show, you know, he's got a weapon.

 He may not be out there to hurt anybody, but you have a bunch of raven lunatics that are.

-Well, they they're here.
+Well, they're here.

-They say they're here and and yeah, and they're gonna be with open carry.
+And yeah, and they're going to be with open carry.

 Let me bring in Dr. Gorka.